Security Data Works

 Convergence, not displacement.

-Three frames went through the practitioner discourse in the days after the acquisition.
-Databricks admits Iceberg won.
-Databricks is buying the competition to bury it.
-Talent acquisition with no format implications.
-All three miss what the public evidence actually shows.
-The Apache Iceberg v3 roadmap — published, governed by the Iceberg PMC, not by Databricks unilaterally — explicitly incorporates features Delta pioneered: deletion vectors for efficient deletes without rewriting whole files, the variant type for native semi-structured data handling, row IDs for efficient row-level updates.
-The Iceberg community isn't claiming superiority over Delta; it's borrowing Delta's innovations.
+Three frames went through the practitioner discourse in the days after the acquisition, with one reading it as Databricks admitting Iceberg won, another as Databricks buying the competition to bury it, and a third as talent acquisition with no format implications, and all three miss what the public evidence actually shows.
+The Apache Iceberg v3 roadmap (published, governed by the Iceberg PMC, not by Databricks unilaterally) explicitly incorporates features Delta pioneered: deletion vectors for efficient deletes without rewriting whole files, the variant type for native semi-structured data handling, row IDs for efficient row-level updates.
+So the Iceberg community isn't claiming superiority over Delta so much as borrowing Delta's innovations.

-Going the other way: Delta UniForm, a production Databricks feature, lets Delta tables be read as Iceberg tables automatically.
-That isn't a migration path away from Delta — it's interoperability.
-You write Delta, you query with Iceberg-compatible engines (Trino, Dremio, Spark, Flink).
-The two formats are converging on a common surface area that consumers can hit through either API.
+Going the other way, Delta UniForm, a production Databricks feature, lets Delta tables be read as Iceberg tables automatically, which is interoperability rather than a migration path away from Delta, because you write Delta and then query with Iceberg-compatible engines (Trino, Dremio, Spark, Flink).
+So the two formats are converging on a common interface that consumers can hit through either API.

-Public statements from Ryan Blue and Ali Ghodsi (Databricks CEO) since the acquisition have explicitly framed the work as moving toward "a single, open, common standard" over a multi-year horizon.
-The operational pattern of the acquisition, not the rhetoric around it, is the signal: a vendor with strong incentives to maintain Delta dominance buying the team most likely to make Iceberg credible at scale, then contributing Delta's strongest features back to the Iceberg roadmap.
-That's the shape of convergence.
+Public statements from Ryan Blue and Ali Ghodsi (Databricks CEO) since the acquisition have explicitly framed the work as moving toward "a single, open, common standard" over a multi-year horizon, though the signal I'd weight is the operational pattern of the acquisition rather than the rhetoric around it.
+A vendor with strong incentives to maintain Delta dominance is buying the team most likely to make Iceberg credible at scale, then contributing Delta's strongest features back to the Iceberg roadmap, which is what convergence looks like in practice.

 The framing that actually matters

-The lock-in lives at the catalog.
+The lock-in is at the catalog.
 Not at the table format.

-The useful distinction the data engineering community is converging on: open-source — can you see the code — is not the same property as open-standards — can you swap the parts.
-Databricks open-sourced Delta Lake under Apache 2.0; that's open-source.
-Whether you can run a non-Databricks stack on top of Delta with full feature parity is open-standards.
-The two don't move together.
+The useful distinction the data engineering community is converging on is that open-source (can you see the code) is a different property from open-standards (can you swap the parts).
+Databricks open-sourced Delta Lake under Apache 2.0, so that's open-source, but whether you can run a non-Databricks stack on top of Delta with full feature parity is the open-standards question, and the two properties don't move together.

-Most vendors deliver layers one and two as open standards and lock you in at layers three and four.
-The table format is roughly 20% of the lock-in surface; the catalog and authorization layers are roughly 80%.
-Databricks' Unity Catalog is where Databricks lock-in actually lives, not Delta Lake.
-AWS Lake Formation is where AWS Security Lake lock-in actually lives, not Parquet.
-Snowflake's RBAC is where Snowflake lock-in actually lives, not their support for Iceberg.
+Most of the vendors I've evaluated deliver layers one and two as open standards and then lock you in at layers three and four, so the table format is roughly 20% of the lock-in while the catalog and authorization layers are roughly 80%.
+Databricks' Unity Catalog is where Databricks lock-in actually concentrates rather than Delta Lake, AWS Lake Formation is where AWS Security Lake lock-in concentrates rather than Parquet, and Snowflake's RBAC is where Snowflake lock-in concentrates rather than their support for Iceberg.

 The Databricks-Tabular acquisition makes this distinction sharper.
 Databricks now has structural influence over both major "open" table formats while continuing to compete on the proprietary catalog and authorization layers above them.
 The smart strategy and the lock-in concern are the same fact viewed from different angles.